 A letter from Fr.
 Ron Baird about precautions St. Andrew’s will be taking as we resume in-person worship services.

-This coming weekend, June 20-21, will be the first time in more than three months that we’ve gathered in person to worship together as the Body of Christ.
-It’s going to look a little different than normal, as we’ve taken a number of actions in the wake of the Covid-19 pandemic to help assure your health and safety, which is of utmost importance to us.
+St. Andrew’s returned to in-person services the weekend of June 20-21 after more than a three-month hiatus due to the coronavirus pandemic.
+Things look a little different than normal, as we’ve taken a number of actions in the wake of the Covid-19 to help assure your health and safety, which is of utmost importance to us.

 Even so, we know that some of you won’t feel comfortable joining us yet.
 And while we’ll miss those of you who plan to continue worshiping from home via livestream, we understand.
 Whether you are in an at-risk group yourself, wish to protect family members who are, or simply aren’t ready to be in a larger group of people, we respect and support your decision.
 We have some options for you that we’ll outline later in this email that we hope will help you feel connected to the Body in worship, specifically in the act of Holy Communion.